-U.S. CERCLA REPORTABLE QUANTITY (RQ): Not applicable.
+U.S. CERCLA REPORTABLE QUANTITY (RQ): Phosphoric Acid = 5000 lb (2270 kg)

-U.S. TSCA INVENTORY STATUS: The components of this product are listed on the TSCA Inventory or are excepted from listing.
+U.S. TSCA INVENTORY STATUS: The components of this product are listed on the TSCA Inventory.

-OTHER U.S. FEDERAL REGULATIONS: Not applicable.
+OTHER FEDERAL REGULATIONS: Not applicable.

 CALIFORNIA SAFE DRINKING WATER AND TOXIC ENFORCEMENT ACT (PROPOSITION 65): No component of this product is on the California Proposition 65 lists.